 Plain flour, caster sugar and butter.
 Really, if you want to make a basic but yummy shortbread, then these are the only essential ingredients.
 Anything on top of that is a bonus!
 With £5 you could make a good few dozen shortbreads, depending on the size.
 So grab some colourful ribbon, some enviro-friendly recycled paper, or re-use some clean tin foil or baking paper or even print a nice design onto your normal printer paper, and you’ve got yourself a super well-priced, creatively wrapped, really thoughtful gift.
 Why not go out foraging for some pine needles,baby pinecones or holly (snip off the spikes!) to incorporate into the wrapping, just to really spruce things up?

 #1 Edible Health collagen - Christmas special

-As a Christmas exclusive, we’re offering our 100g Edible Health collagen trial packs for just £5.95 for our bovine and £9.95 for our marine powders - that’s a third off the normal prices.
+As a Christmas exclusive, while stocks last we’re offering our Edible Health 200g Travel Pouch Bovine Collagen for just £9.95 (down from £14.95).
 This is a terrific well-being gift, something that really says you care about this person and their health.
-Customers use our collagen supplements for any number of health reasons - improved immunity, hair, skin, nails, bones, joints, gut health… This power pack of protein is sure to look after your loved one as well as your wallet.
+Customers use our collagen supplements for any number of health reasons - improved immunity, hair, skin, nails, bones, joints, gut health… This power pouch of protein is sure to look after your loved one, as well as your wallet.
 Scroll through our blog for stories of how collagen has helped so many of our customers, or check out our recipes and consider buying a pack to make some delicious treats to enjoy or to give away as festive gifts.
 Adding a pinch of cinnamon here and a dash of cloves there will turn our Plum and Blueberry Crumble, Spiced Collagen Porridge or Sweet Apple Tea into delicious Christmas dishes!

 Gift vouchers also available